earthly/website/blog/_posts/2024-01-30-showboaters.md

 First, I was taught 'In Java, everything is an object' and then 'In Java, everything is an object, except primitive types', and then we had to add some footnote that lambda is just syntax for an object with one method that is made on the fly.
 And so on, we keep adding on little exceptions or wrinkles.
 Even when all the concepts fit together nicely, there is still just strictly more for a newcomer to learn.

 But it's worth it.
-Learning is a cost that you just pay once, and in return, you get a more expressive language.
-Beginner readability suffers, but really, the readability that matters is the readability of an experienced language user, and removing repetitive boilerplate improves that.
+Learning is a cost you just pay once, and you get a more expressive language in return.
+Beginner readability suffers, but the readability that matters is the readability of an experienced language user, and removing repetitive boilerplate improves that.

 However, complexity can compound.

 ## Compounding Complexity

 I may be able to show you each language feature of a language in isolation and how it makes things better.
-But this isn't how they get used in practice.
+But this is different from how they get used in practice.
 In practice, experts use all the language features together.
-And to an outsider, this can be quite confusing.
+And to an outsider, this can be pretty confusing.

 In an expressive enough language and with a group of strong developers, you can end up with something like the 'Focused' in 'A Deepness In The Sky':